WY-Chen/Conformal-Lasso/README.md

 Running conformal prediction with Lasso is extremely slow because it requires fitting a full lasso for every trial value.

-## Possible solution and General Steps
+## Possible solution and General Approaches

 Since Lasso is cheap to compute if given the supports and signs of the model, we hope the trial value does not change the supports and signs, and thus reduce the incidents of computing full lasso.
 In general, the method bases on the two modes: